 The Company is engaged in the acquisition and exploration of precious metal properties located in Mexico.
-To date, the Company has not earned significant revenues during a test mining program.
+The Company did not earn significant revenues during a test mining program.
 The Company's primary focus is the exploration and development of its Santana Project in Sonora, Mexico.
-The Santana property is located about two and a half hours drive northeast of the City of Obregon, accessible via blacktop road.
+The Santana property is located about two and a half hoursdrive northeast of the City of Obregon, accessible via blacktop road.
 Obregon has regular air service nonstop to Hermosillo and Guadalajara.
 The project is 100% owned and is approximately 3,500 ha.
 A pre-commercial bulk sample was mined and processed in 2018 and early 2019.
-A construction decision was made by management in Q1 2020 and while there were some initial delays caused by the COVID 19 pandemic during the initial preparation and preconstruction activity, full construction activities are ongoing at this time.
+A construction decision was made by management in Q1 2020 and while there were some initial delays caused by the COVID 19 pandemic during the initial preparation and preconstruction activity, full construction activities are nearing completion at this time.